 Let’s face it: People aren’t as eager to binge-learn workplace training as they are to binge-watch a Netflix series.
 When it comes to training, people need a little more help to stay engaged.
 The good news is that such help is readily available!
 It comes in the form of a blended learning program.

-In this article, we’ll explore why you should consider a blended learning program, including its benefits and how a blended learning program can add value to your organization.
+In this article, we’ll explore why you should consider a blended learning program and how a blended learning program can add value to your organization.

 What Is Blended Learning?

 Blended learning refers to a workplace training program that includes a mix of the modalities used in learning and development.
 That means a blended learning program consists of any combination of instructor-led training (ILT), eLearning, video learning, virtual reality (VR), and augmented reality (AR).
 Such a program breaks up the monotony and accommodates your employees’ different learning styles, which results in increased or sustained learner engagement, and boosts knowledge retention.

 A common learning and development goal is to create an engaging program, which means instructional designers always aim for activity-rich, visually appealing initiatives that are aligned with their learning objectives.
 A blended learning program ensures you’re taking a comprehensive approach to keeping your employees engaged and educated.
 And if you build a well-thought-out blended program, you can expect even better results from your learners.